MuhammadRazaAli1/MediCareAI/README.md

-# 🩺 MedicareAI: Multi-Disease Prediction Engine
+# 🩺 MedicareAI: Multi-Disease Prediction System

 **MedicareAI** is an advanced, AI-powered healthcare analytics platform designed to predict multiple life-threatening diseases with high accuracy.
 Built using **Python** and **Streamlit**, it leverages sophisticated machine learning models to provide instant health insights and predictive analytics.